lawlipyang/AIPM_S2G1_GrpF/Project_Documentation/C-Project_Implementation.md

 ### Deliverables

-Hardware Requirement: Hardware Requirement: For the hardware, our group uses using a private laptop to develop the system with different spesification.
+Hardware Requirement: Hardware Requirement: For the hardware, our group use our own laptop to develop the system with different specification.

 #### Software Requirement: